Scoop: Coming Up on a New Episode of MAN WITH A PLAN on CBS - Thursday, April 30, 2020

 In this People's Choice Award-winning comedy, Adam navigates these complicated waters and always finds a way to save the day.

-Scoop: Coming Up on a New Episode of FBI: MOST WANTED on CBS - Tuesday, April 28, 2020
+Scoop: Coming Up on a New Episode of TOMMY on CBS - Thursday, April 23, 2020

 MAN WITH A PLAN stars Golden Globe award winner Matt LeBlanc as an old-school guy confronting the modern challenges of parenting, marriage, and family.